hiibolt/KnowledgeBase/pages/Crude Scheduling.md

   Average Gravity must be between 40-42.9 degree gravity - 42.9 is the hard upper limit Average Sulphur must be between 0.25-0.42 percent Sulphur No more than 35,000 BBLs/day inputs
+  Must be able to set an upper limit on each grade type 25k/day
 - ### Carryover Volume
   There need to be three carryover crudes - one for each of the three tanks.